| The Society for Co-operation in Russian and Soviet

 Park, London Borough of Southwark, adjacent to the Imperial War

-responsible for the Memorial in organising regular remembrance
+responsible for the Memorial in organising educational events

-ceremonies marking Holocaust Memorial Day (27 January, the anniversary
+and remembrance ceremonies marking Holocaust Memorial Day (27

 parties led to the formation of the Soviet Memorial Trust Fund